marklello/adopt-a-goat-mark-lello/README.md

 - Structure a testing suite using Selenium (you may use the programming language of your choice).
-- Add a few tests that validate the form's happy-path (i.e. submitting it without errors).
+- Add one test that validates the form's happy-path (i.e. submitting it successfully without errors).
+- Add one test that validates appropriate user feedback when an error occurs that prevents happy-path submission.
 - Add TODOs and comments that define the specifications for tests that would highlight edge cases and incorrect inputs.

 #### Guidelines